sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 # Experimental Setup

-To evaluate the impact of software changes required in lieu of virtual addressing, we ran experiments with the following configuraions.
-First, we ran all of our tests on a computer with 8 Intel i7-7700 CPUs running at 3.60GHz, with 32GB of physical memory, running Ubuntu 16.04.
+To evaluate the impact of software changes required in lieu of virtual addressing, we ran experiments with the following configurations.
+First, we ran all of our tests on a computer with 8 Intel i7-7700 CPUs clocked at 3.60GHz, with 32GB of physical memory, running Ubuntu 16.04.
 Secondly, we followed the [guidlines](https://llvm.org/docs/Benchmarking.html) provided by llvm to reduce variance; in particular, every test was executed on a single, isolated processor core.
-While we ran all of our tests ten times and report averages of our measurements, with this setup we observed very little variance with typically less than 0.01% standard deviation most of the time.
+While we ran all of our tests ten times and report averages of our measurements, with this setup we observed very little variance with typically less than 0.01% standard deviation.
 Finally, we assumed that some reasonable amount of stack could be pre-allocated contiguously, even on a physically addressed machine.
 We chose 32KB since that was approximately the smallest sized stack required to execute the benchmarks normally.